p-almeida12/spring6-playground/README.md

 ## Description

-Basic Spring webapp that manages beer orders, using the latest releases and updates of Spring Framework 6.
+Basic Spring webapp that manages beer orders running on port 8080, using the latest releases and updates of Spring Framework 6.
 Work in progress!!!

 ## Features